gurleen/astra/README.md

 # Astra 🚀

 Astra is a tiny Flask-esque web framework.
-It provides you with a basic `Request` and `Response` objects, as well as more advanced routing through the `Blueprint` object.
+It provides you with basic `Request` and `Response` objects, as well as more advanced routing through the `Blueprint` object.
 URL parameters are supported.
 It requires no outside dependencies (not even [Werkzeug](https://github.com/pallets/werkzeug) or [WebOb](https://github.com/Pylons/webob), two awesome projects).

 As someone who writes a lot of backend code, I wrote this in order to learn how web frameworks work.
 As such, I make no guarantees about the performance/security of this code, and I highly reccomend that you do not use it in production.
 You may find it useful in a small personal project, though 😄 .